-If you retire before age 65, you may need to find a health insurance plan to cover you until you're eligible for Medicare.
+If you retire before age 65, you'll need to find a health insurance plan to cover you until you're eligible for Medicare.
 Regardless of your age, you have retirement health insurance options.

 If You Retire Before Age 65

 If you are retiring before age 65, the good news is you can't be denied coverage for preexisting conditions due to the Affordable Care Act (ACA), which was signed into law in March 2010.
 You can purchase ACA plans through your state's Health Insurance Marketplace, which may be HealthCare.gov or a state-specific site like Covered California.
 These plans are required to provide 10 essential benefits, including prescriptions, preventive care, and emergency services.

 ACA plans can be expensive, but you may be able to keep your premium costs down by opting for a high-deductible option.
 Your deductible is the amount you pay for covered services before the plan starts paying benefits.
 A higher deductible typically means a lower monthly payment, but it also means higher out-of-pocket costs before your health care is covered.
 If you don't have the income or savings to cover out-of-pocket costs, it may be worthwhile to pay a higher premium.